wellsilver/EZServer/README.md

 ### Soon

-Paper and other builds (to allow plugins)
+Paper and other builds (to allow plugins, taking suggestions in #issues)

 Full plugin suite (possible but I dont know if forge/spigot has the neccessary API's or conveniently setup file links)